deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

   * EDA on processed data: [link](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/pycharm/EDA%20on%20processed%20data.ipynb)

 * Dask
-Currently (29-10-2018) this is the main notebook for all the data processing done for the Opschaler project.
+Currently (29-10-2018) this is the main notebook for all the data processing done for KB74-OPSCHALER.
 This notebook has implemented most relevant functions from previously listed notebooks in a way so they can be run in parallel with Dask.
 It basically takes all raw data and saves unprocessed and processed (NaNs taken care off) `.csv` files per dwelling, which can be used for analysis.
   * (!!)
 Dask data processing: [link](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/Dask/Dask%20data%20processing.ipynb)

 * Keras